 Where to eat

 As the cool of the evening descends, settle in for a craft beer, cider or wine at the Old Bank Restaurant and Bar on the main strip, Macquarie Street.
 Set, unsurprisingly enough, in the Edwardian former Bank of New South Wales building, you might be lucky enough to catch local musicians in action.
 For something a little more upmarket, head to CSC Restaurant and Bar, grab an outdoor table under the street trees and tuck into the modern seasonal menu.
-Also on Macquarie Street, Two Doors Wine and Tapas Lounge, serves up Spanish style dining with a decent wine list.
+For some finding dining and award-winning fare, One 7 Eight in Dubbo RSL is where you can sample the local produce while also having a cocktail or two.

 Where to play